AlxndrKlbk/CS-course/README.md

-        This page contains structured information about topics of Computer Science and ranked lists of books for each, you are welcome to use it of give me new links to education materials, as well as share them with your friends.
+        This page contains structured information about topics of Computer Science and ranked lists of books for each, you are welcome to use it or give me new links to education materials, as well as share them with your friends.